Your Cart is EmptyContinue Shopping

 It all began in the Huangluo Yao Village—better known as the “Land of Rapunzels.”
 Most of the women in the village have unusually long, beautiful hair—so many, in fact, that they made it into the Guinness Book of Records.

 Centuries ago, many women in Japan had the same beautiful, unusually long hair.
-The only thing both groups have in common is the use of a rice water rinse for natural hair growth and generally healthy hair.
+The only thing both groups have in common is the use of a rice water rinse for natural hair retention and generally healthy hair.
 Fancy that!

 How Does Rice Water Work?